wybliw/DuetWiFiSocketServer/README.md

 # Build Instructions

-Checout and build the ESP8266 framework from here:
+Checkout and build the ESP8266 framework from here:
     https://github.com/gloomyandy/Arduino.git

 Checkout the this branch on your computer